sub1inear/Hedgehog/README.md

 }
 ```

 You can index a tuple similar to a normal array.
-Unlike Python and like C++, tuple indicies must be computable at compile-time.
+Unlike Python and like C++, tuple indices must be computable at compile-time.

 ```python
 print(t[1])